 I am using UBC's Learning Management System [Canvas] to give you access to material, to communicate with you, and to assess you.
 I will also be using the Revel quiz system and those marks will be transferred to your Canvas Gradebook eventually, but not immediately since we need to manually transfer them from Revel to Canvas.
 Please note that these transfers may take up to a week after you complete your quiz-please be patient and check in with us if your Canvas grades have not been updated 7 days after the quiz's deadline.
-If you are new to the system, check out https://students.canvas.ubc.ca/; see also the Student Guide to Canvas Tips https://lthub.ubc.ca/guides/canvas-student-guide/.
+If you are new to the system, check out https://students.canvas.ubc.ca/; see also the Canvas FAQ on the last link.